hugopi/RTU-homework-hugoPires/README.md

 8) Elegant Object.
 I started to read the book and take notes about it.
 I created a slide where I describe what I understood.
 This slide deck will be updated each week with what I read. script : elegantObject.html

+9) Spring boot.
+I started to learn what is spring boot and created a small web application that said hello word.
+The slide slide-Spring-Boot.html describe my work.
+You can also find my code script : slide-Spring-Boot.html, springBootDemo.rar